For big missions, think small (satellites)

 Spire contributed satellite operations and space systems engineering expertise to the partnership.
 First, we created a special 6U bus—six times the size of the standard 10-centimeter cube and twice the size of a standard Spire 3U satellite—to accommodate the magnetometer’s long boom.
-Next, all the critical satellite components were tested in SBQuantum’s Canadian lab to ensure that the system was suitable for highly accurate magnetic field measurements.
+Next, the critical satellite components were tested in SBQuantum’s Canadian lab to ensure that the system was suitable for highly accurate magnetic field measurements.

 Finally, we combined the satellite systems with our global ground station network and cloud-based storage and computing infrastructure to bring data down from orbit, process the measurements, and provide access to end-users through easy-to-use APIs.

 “It was clear that our two teams would make solid partners for MagQuest,” said Roy-Guay.
-“We combine extended Concept of Operations expertise and a highly innovative approach to providing high-accuracy data, as required to produce the WMM.”
+“We combine extended Concept of Operations (ConOps) expertise and a highly innovative approach to providing high-accuracy data, as required to produce the WMM.”